-The guarantees and endorsements limit provided by The Company to other parties should not exceed 300% of its equity based on the recent financial statements.
-The individual guarantee amount should not exceed 100% of its equity based on the recent financial statements.
+The guarantees and endorsements limit provided by The Company to other parties should not exceed 300% of its equity based on the most recent audited or reviewed financial statements by a certified accountant.
+The individual guarantee amount should not exceed 100% of its equity based on the most recent audited or reviewed financial statements by a certified accountant.